bullhornfixie/CV-1/README.md

 * Based in the luxury resort of Kitzbuhel in Austria.
 * I was responsible for guest transfers to and from the airport, monitoring flight times, and communicating with coach drivers.
-* Resolve any guest issues, check-in with guests at hotels, and host ski tours.
+* Resolve any guest issues, checkin with guests at hotels, and host ski tours.
 * An unpredictable and exciting role requiring teamwork, confidence, adaptability, interpersonal skills, and communication.

 Various(September 2008 - October 2014) <br>